stephenchung27/interviews/README.md

 - [Next Permutation](https://leetcode.com/problems/next-permutation/)*
 - [Median of Two Sorted Arrays](https://leetcode.com/problems/median-of-two-sorted-arrays/)*

 \* Asterisks signify problems that have solutions that are not worth spending the time figuring out yourself.
-Take the time and try solving thme yourself but don't dwell on them.
+Take the time and try solving them but don't dwell on them.

 [Back to Top](#table-of-contents)